MHemelHasan/Prominent-Manager/README.txt

 == Frequently Asked Questions ==

-= How to install WP Plugin Manager? =
+= How to install Prominent Manager? =
 See the installation tab.

 = What is the minimum php version required?